Trenbolone

 Trenbolone is an androgen and anabolic steroid (AAS) of the nandrolone group which itself was never marketed.
 Trenbolone ester prodrugs, including trenbolone acetate (brand names Finajet, Finaplix, others) and trenbolone hexahydrobenzylcarbonate (brand names Parabolan, Hexabolan), are or have been marketed for veterinary and clinical use.
 Trenbolone acetate is used in veterinary medicine in livestock to increase muscle growth and appetite, while trenbolone hexahydrobenzylcarbonate was formerly used clinically in humans but is now no longer marketed.
-In addition, although it is not approved for clinical or veterinary use, trenbolone enanthate is sometimes sold on the black market under the nickname Trenabol.
+In addition, although it is not approved for clinical or veterinary use, trenbolone enanthate is sometimes sold on the black market under the name trenabol.

 Uses

 Veterinary

 Trenbolone, as trenbolone acetate, improves muscle mass, feed efficiency, and mineral absorption in cattle.

 Side effects

-Sometimes human users may experience an event called "tren cough" shortly after or during an injection, where the user experiences a violent and extreme coughing fit, which can last for minutes.
+Sometimes human users may experience an event called "tren cough" shortly after or during an injection, where the user experiences a violent and extreme coughing fit, which can last for minutes and in some cases even longer.

+"Tren cough", despite its name, is not exclusive to trenbolone.
+It can occur when injecting any oil-steroid solutions, if the solution accidentally is injected intravenously.
+When the oil-steroid solution gets into the bloodstream, the steroid oil solution travels into the lungs, therefore causing a coughing fit.
+There exist several theories on why this phenomenon happens.

+It is possible that the androgenic effect from steroids activates a variety of lipid-like active compounds which are called prostaglandins.
+Many of these prostaglandins are inflammatory and vasoconstrictive.
+Prostaglandins are signalled through two varying pathways cyclooxygenase (COX) (Also known as: prostaglandin-endoperoxide synthase) and lipoxygenases (LOX) (also known as: EC 1.13.11.34, EC 1.13.11.33, etc.).
+The bradykinin peptide is well known to promote a cough reaction associated with ACE inhibitor medications prescribed for hypertension.